microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

    ![The Python 3 kernel is selected.](media/ads-notebook-select-kernel.png 'Kernel dropdown')

 4. After selecting the Kernel, you may be prompted to install Python for Notebooks components.
-If you see this, either select **New Python installation** or select **Use existing Python installation**.
-Select the existing option first and make sure it automatically locates the Python Install Location.
-If not, then select the first option for a new installation.
+If you see this, select **New Python installation**.
 Select **Install**.
 This may take **several minutes to complete**.

    ![The dialog is displayed.](media/ads-configure-python-for-notebooks.png 'Configure Python for Notebooks')